stephengold/Heart/README.md

 ## How to build Heart from source

- 1. Install build software:
-   + a Java Development Kit and
+ 1. Install a Java Development Kit (JDK), if you don't already have one.
-   + [Gradle]
- 2. Download and extract the source code from GitHub:
+ 2. Download and extract the Heart source code from GitHub:
    + using Git:
      + `git clone https://github.com/stephengold/Heart.git`
      + `cd Heart`